sisl/ExpFamilyPCA.jl/paper.md

 ### Regularization

-To ensure the optimum converges, we introduce a regularization term
+Following @EPCA, we introduce a regularization term to ensure the optimum converges

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}